alexcoca/llm-playground/README.md

 prioritizes checkpointing + resuming so you can iterate on research ideas without re-building the same scaffolding.

-## Why this exists

-I wanted a compact codebase that exposes the entire large language model pre-training pipeline—from raw `.txt` shards to a GPU-efficient model generate call—while staying hackable.
-Everything is pure PyTorch/Hydra with very few abstractions so it is easy to instrument, profile, and extend.

 ## Highlights

 - **Config-first experiments.** Hydra drives every stage (preprocessing,